On the Total Variation Distance of Labelled Markov Chains

 Labelled Markov chains (LMCs) are widely used in probabilistic verification, speech recognition, computational biology, and many other fields.
-Checking two LMCs for equivalence is a classical problem subject to extensive studies, while the total variation distance provides a natural measure for the 'inequivalence' of two LMCs: it is the maximum difference between probabilities that the LMCs assign to the same event.
-In this talk we develop a theory of the total variation distance between two LMCs, with emphasis on the algorithmic aspects: (1) we provide a polynomial-time algorithm for determining whether two LMCs have distance 1, i.e., whether they can almost always be distinguished; (2) we provide an algorithm for approximating the distance with arbitrary precision; and (3) we show that the threshold problem, i.e., whether the distance exceeds a given threshold, is NP-hard and hard for the square-root-sum problem.
+Checking two LMCs for equivalence is a classical problem subject to extensive studies, while the total variation distance provides a natural measure for the ``inequivalence'' of two LMCs: it is the maximum difference between probabilities that the LMCs assign to the same event.
+We develop a theory of the total variation distance between two LMCs, with emphasis on the algorithmic aspects: (1) we provide a polynomial-time algorithm for determining whether two LMCs have distance 1, i.e., whether they can almost always be distinguished; (2) we provide an algorithm for approximating the distance with arbitrary precision; and (3) we show that the threshold problem, i.e., whether the distance exceeds a given threshold, is NP-hard and hard for the square-root-sum problem.
 We also make a connection between the total variation distance and Bernoulli convolutions.